Helen Greiner

-Helen Greiner (born December 6, 1967) is a co-founder of iRobot and former CEO of CyPhy Work, Inc., a start-up company specializing in small multi-rotor drones for the consumer, commercial and military markets.
-Ms Greiner is currently the CEO of Tertill Corporation.
+Helen Greiner (born December 6, 1967) is a co-founder of iRobot and former CEO of CyPhy Work, Inc., a start-up company specializing in small multi-rotor drones for the consumer, commercial and military markets, and of Tertill Corporation.

 Greiner was elected a member of the National Academy of Engineering in 2013 for leadership in the design, development, and application of practical robots.

 Early life and education

-Greiner was born in London in 1967.
-Her father came to England as a refugee from Hungary, and met his wife, Helen's mother, while he was attending Imperial College (London).
-When Helen was five, her family moved to Southampton, New York, USA.
+Greiner was born in London on December 6, 1967.
+Her father came to England as a refugee from Hungary, and met his wife, Helen's mother, while he was attending Imperial College London.
+When Helen was five, her family moved to Southampton, New York, US.

 At the age of ten, Greiner went to see the popular film Star Wars.
 She has said she was inspired to work with robots by R2-D2 in the film.

 Greiner graduated from the Massachusetts Institute of Technology with a Bachelor's degree in mechanical engineering, and earned her Master's in computer science.
 She also holds an honorary doctor of engineering degree from Worcester Polytechnic Institute (WPI).
 Greiner has also received an honorary degree from Clarkson University.
 Her long term goal is to understand the nature of intelligence.